Why Some Products Generate Demand While Others Depend

 A Note for Founders

-The market may have filed the product in the wrong role.
+The market may have filed the product in the wrong role — and once that happens, the economics follow.

 Because in markets, as in physics,